When searching for somebody to develop your digital product, you always get stuck on one key question:

-To be completely honest, nobody knows, salespeople will be quick to give you a ballpark figure, but in reality, you can’t estimate the true cost of developing a project while still in the incipient phase.
+To be honest, nobody knows.
+Salespeople will quickly give you a ballpark figure, but in reality, you can’t estimate the actual cost of developing a project while still in the developing phase.

-Yet, how do tech agencies negotiate their fees and how to they structure projects’ timelines?
+Yet, how do tech agencies negotiate their fees, and how do they structure projects’ timelines?

-- The many variables involved in a project’s estimation.
+- The many variables involved in a project’s estimate.

 - How estimations are done.

 - How to get the most accurate estimation from any agency.